-As a reflector telescope, this Skywatcher offering should be excellent for the more long-range stargazing and its 130mm aperture will allow for some detailed imagery, too.
+As a reflector telescope, this Skywatcher offering should be excellent for more long-range stargazing and its 130mm aperture will allow for some detailed imagery, too.

 Read More: How to clean telescope eyepieces

-In addition, it looks to be pretty easy to set up and rather well-made with its aluminium tripod and generally metal construction.
+In addition, it looks to be pretty easy to set up and rather well-made with its aluminium tripod and metal construction.

 Best Telescope For Enthusiasts - Celestron Powerseeker 127EQ

 The Celestron PowerSeeker 127EQ looks like a marvellous choice for enthusiasts out there who want a handy all-round offering.

 First things first, you'll be getting a focal length of 1000mm which will provide you with plenty of opportunities to zoom in to view your favourite galaxies, and with a maximum usable magnification of 300x, you should be able to get nice and close if you want to.